Copper: What's Next?

 After registering an exuberant sentiment reading of 90% bulls last month, copper (NYSEARCA:JJC) has taken a breather.
-The price of copper has retreated from its high of $2.72, and is sitting at $2.50 as of today.
+The price of copper has retreated from its high of $2.72 and is sitting at $2.50 as of today.
 While most remain bullish on copper going forward, I remain cautious, although also optimistic.
-Commercial hedgers have their largest short position in 5 years on the commodity and the sentiment outlook is neutral at best.
+Commercial hedgers have their largest short position in five years on the commodity and the sentiment outlook is neutral at best.
 Due to my cautious approach, I am not initiating a long position in copper on this pullback but will continue to hold my copper stocks purchased in November.

-Last month I wrote an article titled "Is Dr. Copper Burning Out?".
-I warned readers that copper was at its most bullish sentiment reading in 6 years, and that we were likely due for a pullback.
+Last month, I wrote an article titled "Is Dr. Copper Burning Out?".
+I warned readers that copper was at its most bullish sentiment reading in six years and that we were likely due for a pullback.
 Below is an excerpt from my November 28th article:

 "I believe investors would be wise to not enter new long positions on copper until this sentiment reading retreats a little.
 While it's very likely we'll see higher copper prices in 2017, I would not be surprised to see copper consolidate or pull back throughout the end of the year."